Armored Command: Production

 Ron Alcorn produced and directed the film and raised finance via Allied Artists.
 Filming started 21 November 1960.

 Lt.
 Col. Thomas A. Ryan, who appeared in the film as the Major, also acted as the film's technical advisor.

 Reception

 The Los Angeles Times called the film "fairly good but it could have been better.
 A kind of poor man's Battleground."
 The New York Times called it an "improbable little melodrama".

 Lawsuit

-Major General Daniel H. Hudelson (retired), who commanded the 40th California National Guard in Korea and fought in the Battle of the Bulge, sued Allied Artists and Ronald Alcorn for $350,000 alleging unauthorised use of his story ideas.
+Major General Daniel H. Hudelson (retired), who commanded the 40th California National Guard in Korea and fought in the Battle of the Bulge, sued Allied Artists and Ronald Alcorn for $350,000 alleging unauthorized use of his story ideas.
 He claimed in 1955 he sent a tape recording of his experiences in the Vosges Mountains in France to a film company, and said they used his ideas in the film.
 He claimed the film had earned profits of $1.5 million.